EXPOSURE. It’s what all artists want right?

 Publicity and Press

 Another typical route for exposure is through music blogs, online communities or local press.
 You can let a blog or online magazine get an exclusive to premiere your new music or video.
-If you have an interesting story, you might be able get press to cover it.
+If you have an interesting story, you might be able to get the press to cover it.
+For a list of 44 independent blogs that accept song submissions, you can check them out here.

-Getting your songs into popular curated playlists on platforms like Spotify, Soundcloud and Youtube is another way to get exposure for your music.
-Editorial playlists where the platform (like Spotify) has a curation team inhouse may be a bit more difficult to get into.
+Getting your songs into popular curated playlists on platforms like Spotify, SoundCloud and Youtube is another way to get exposure for your music.
+Editorial playlists where the platform (like Spotify) has a curation team in-house may be a bit more difficult to get into, but you can easily submit your song to Spotify to be considered on their playlist.
+Best of all, it’s free!

-You can try pitching to individual playlists, if you can dig for their contact info somehow.
-Just keep in mind you’ll need to have something to offer them too, like exposure of their playlist to your audience.
+You can try pitching to individual playlists if you can dig for their contact info somehow.
+Just keep in mind you’ll need to have something to offer them too, like the exposure of their playlist to your audience.

 There have been a lot of artists who have hit the exposure jackpot called virality.

-Hobo Johnson blew up after posting a Tiny Desk entry video for a song called Peach Scone.
-I don’t think anyone ever expected that he would blow out on the scene because of this video, but it happened.
+Hobo Johnson went viral after posting a Tiny Desk entry video for a song called Peach Scone.
+I don’t think anyone ever expected that he would get put on the scene because of this video, but it happened.

 Going viral is not a feasible strategy, but if you want to learn more to increase your chances, here are the 6 principles you need know.